 - Alternative #1: You can also use a probiotic supplement.

-- Alternative #3: 2 – 4 oz non-starchy vegetables in their steamed or pureed form – spinach, broccoli, kale, sprouts, yellow squash, zucchini are all great finds.
+- Alternative #3: 2 – 4 oz non-starchy vegetables in their steamed or pureed form – spinach, broccoli, kale, sprouts, yellow squash, and zucchini are all great finds.

 Directions